rcKeith/Marlin/README.md

 The different branches in the git repository https://github.com/DerAndere1/Marlin reflect different stages of development:

 - [Marlin2ForPipetBot](https://github.com/DerAndere1/Marlin/tree/Marlin2ForPipetBot) branch is the stable release branch for [tagged releases of Marlin2ForPipetBot firmware](https://github.com/DerAndere1/Marlin/tags).
 It is optimized and preconfigured for the [PipetBot-A8](https://derandere.gitlab.io/pipetbot-a8) by default.
-Currently it is based on Marlin bugfix-2.0.x from 2021-08-30, [https://github.com/MarlinFirmware/Marlin/commit/90cd1ca68d3f4f5ede56cbea4913f06ca4782a94](https://github.com/MarlinFirmware/Marlin/commit/90cd1ca68d3f4f5ede56cbea4913f06ca4782a94) or later.
-Users that feel comfortable with configuring the firmware themselves should use [MarlinFirmware/Marlin](https://github.com/MarlinFirmware/Marlin) instead, which is more up to date.
+Currently it is based on Marlin bugfix-2.0.x from 2021-12-05, [https://github.com/MarlinFirmware/Marlin/commit/d6b332f4c7a79553a41c4a6166f21f802be930c8](https://github.com/MarlinFirmware/Marlin/commit/d6b332f4c7a79553a41c4a6166f21f802be930c8) or later.
+Adds support for 9 axes, including rotational axes (AXIS*_NAME 'A', 'B', or 'C')

 - [Marlin2ForPipetBot_dev](https://github.com/DerAndere1/Marlin/tree/Marlin2ForPipetBot_dev) branch is used to develop and test bugfixes for Marlin2ForPipetBot.
 After successful testing, it will be merged into Marlin2ForPipetBot.

 - [6axis_PR1](https://github.com/DerAndere1/Marlin/tree/6axis_PR1) branch was merged into upstream MarlinFirmware/Marlin (pull request https://github.com/MarlinFirmware/Marlin/pull/19112).
 This branch is now outdated.
 Use current [MarlinFirmware/Marlin](https://github.com/MarlinFirmware/Marlin) instead.

-- [9axis_PR2](https://github.com/DerAndere1/Marlin/tree/9axis_PR2) branch is used to develop support for up to 10 non-extruder axes.
-This branch needs to be rebased onto https://github.com/MarlinFirmware/Marlin/tree/bugfix-2.0 and a pull request targeting https://github.com/MarlinFirmware/Marlin/tree/bugfix-2.0 has to be prepared.
+- [9axis_PR2](https://github.com/DerAndere1/Marlin/tree/9axis_PR2) branch is used to develop support for up to 9 non-extruder axes.
+A pull request targeting https://github.com/MarlinFirmware/Marlin/tree/bugfix-2.0 was opened.
+This branch needs to be rebased onto https://github.com/MarlinFirmware/Marlin/tree/bugfix-2.0.

 - Other branches: Deprecated legacy code.
 Use current [MarlinFirmware/Marlin](https://github.com/MarlinFirmware/Marlin) instead.